episode 157: “Standing Up For Truth” with Kevin Hassett

 I hope you enjoyed the conversation.
 Want more?
 Click the subscribe button or head over to the billwaltonshow.com to choose from over a 100 episodes.
 You can also learn more about our guest on our interesting people page.
 And send us your comments.
 We read everyone and your thoughts help us guide the show.
 If it’s easier for you to listen, check out our podcast page and subscribe there.
 In return, we’ll keep you informed about what’s true, what’s right and what’s next.
 Thanks for joining.

 Bill Walton (46:26):

-Episode 157 Clip 1: Drifting toward socialism.
+Episode 157 Highlight 1: Drifting toward socialism.
 Kevin Hasset’s book “The Drift” connects Donald Trump’s presidency to big historical forces pushing the country away from capitalism – so much so they can’t appreciate the progress Trump was making for those at the bottom of the economic ladder.

-Episode 157 Clip 5: How capitalism will die in America.
+Episode 157 Highlight 5: How capitalism will die in America.
 It works.
 We get rich.
 We stop having our kids work in the family business and send them to college.
 Then colleges indoctrinate them and it becomes disreputable to stand up for capitalism.

-Episode 157 Clip 6: Organizing our inattention.
+Episode 157 Highlight 6: Organizing our inattention.
 Media and tech control the narrative today by banding together to not shine a light on topics they don’t want discussed, such as the policy successes of President Trump.

 Episode 157 Highlight 7: “Kevin Hasset is either a liar or stupid or both.”
 How President Trump’s chief economic advisor was introduced on his first appearance on CNN after joining the White House.